ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 You can run the examples by checking out [the repo](https://github.com/ordina-jworks/TensorFlow.js){:target="_blank" rel="noopener noreferrer"} and switching to any of the solution branches.
 Be sure to run it from a local webserver or the demos will not work correctly!

-The first example uses [YOLO (You Only Look Once)](https://pjreddie.com/darknet/yolo/){:target="_blank" rel="noopener noreferrer"}  and ImageNet to detect the contents of an image an classify it.
+The first example uses [YOLO (You Only Look Once)](https://pjreddie.com/darknet/yolo/){:target="_blank" rel="noopener noreferrer"}  and ImageNet to detect the contents of an image and classify it.
 The second example uses Style transfer to transfer styles from a base image to a provided target image.

 <div style="text-align: center; margin: 0px auto;">